chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 ## System Configurator Convention

-Per the References to Records section... chuck-stack table `stk_sys_config` containing a collection of `search_key` and `value` pairs that describe how the system operates.
-If code needs to reference a record, one option is to create an entry in the `stk_sys_config` table and refer to its `search_key` in code to resolve the `_uu` value from the record's `value` column.
+Per the References to Records section... chuck-stack table `stk_system_config` containing a collection of `search_key` and `value` pairs that describe how the system operates.
+If code needs to reference a record, one option is to create an entry in the `stk_system_config` table and refer to its `search_key` in code to resolve the `_uu` value from the record's `value` column.

 This approach allows for easy chuck-stack user and migration script manipulation of behavior without manipulating code.